-Physical description Large woodcut map printed in 16 sections on eight sheets, a few minor repairs.
+Physical description Large woodcut map printed on eight sheets, joined.

-Dimensions

-1330 by 2230mm.
-(52.25 by 87.75 inches).
+Dimensions (52.25 by 87.75 inches).

 Notes

 An extraordinarily rare cartographic document that is based on research originally presented to the Qianlong emperor by Huang Qianren (fl.
 1760- 70) in 1767.
 The title of the map is as much a political programme of the Qing as it is a geographical record.
 It shows China at the height of the Qing empire, celebrating the "unified status of all of Chinese borders" (Pegg).